by Jennifer Blemur

 Although they did not win this year, “black-ish,” Anthony Anderson, Niecy Nash, Keegan-Michael Key, Tituss Burgess, David Oyelowo, and others were nominated this year in a wide variety of categories.
 Shows like black-ish tackle difficult issues and demonstrate that Black people are not monolithic in thought.

 How can we create more opportunities to get more Black actors and more people of color into roles that showcase their talent?
 Furthermore, how can we create opportunities to positively showcase our lives using our voice?
-Shows like “black-ish,” “Jane the Virgin,” blog 4and “Fresh off the Boat,” not only give acting roles to people of color but they also show a side of us that truly hasn’t been seen on American television.
+Shows like “black-ish,” “Jane the Virgin,” and “Fresh off the Boat,” not only give acting roles to people of color but they also show a side of us that truly hasn’t been seen on American television.
 The country is changing, and the television programs we watch should reflect that change.
 Not only should programming reflect it in its quantity, but also in its quality.
 Additionally, shows and roles such as these, demonstrate to America what happens with minorities when we aren’t just being nannies, landscapers, IT technicians, or blackjack dealers.
 We have full, rich, multi-faceted lives that exist separately from the majority narrative.
 The default depictions of people of color are no longer going to hold truth where there are more chances for people of color to speak their stories using their own voice.
 Viola Davis had it right, there’s nothing that separates people of color when given the opportunity, and the time is now to create opportunity, in film and television, in the corporate world, in our state Capitol buildings and elsewhere to prove that we are an unstoppable force to be reckoned with.

 Jennifer Blemur is the Policy and Legal Affairs Director for TREE.